top of page

 Review: Ready Player One

+The story is told through the eyes of Wade Watts (online avatar: Parzival) – an orphaned teenager living in the ‘stacks’ in Ohio, the mid-twenty-first century equivalent of a trailer park.
 The book is set in a dystopia in 2044.
 After multiple global catastrophes and scarce natural resources, most people live out large parts of their lives in a VR simulation of reality, the OASIS.
 This is mostly where the story takes place.
-The designer of the simulation has died and has left several easter eggs (a set of keys and gates to clear) in the simulation.
+The designer of the simulation, Halliday, has died and has left several easter eggs (a set of keys and gates to clear) in the simulation.
 The first person to find them all wins a large amount of money and access codes controlling the simulation among many other things.
-The easter eggs all link to 80s Anglo-American/pop cultural references to do with famous shows, artists, videogames etc.
+The easter eggs all link to 1980s Anglo-American and pop cultural references to do with famous shows, artists, videogames etc.

 Professional bounty hunters (gunters) are searching for the easter eggs.
 An evil corporation (IOI) has a division of bounty hunters (Sixers) with the best resources at their fingertips.